alee0510/sync-sql-query/README.md

             // define and your query
             const query = 'SELECT * FROM users WHERE id ?' const result = await db.dbQuery(query, id)

             //...do something with your result
+            // or do more query inside this function })

+    })

+    // do query in pool connection
+    app.use('/your-endpoint', (req, res) => {
+        //... do something

+        // used error handle
+        db.dbPoolQueryWithErrorHandle(res, async (connection) => {
+            // define and your query
+            const query = 'SELECT * FROM users WHERE id ?' const result = await db.dbPoolQuery(connection, query, id)

+            //...do something with your result
             // or do more query inside this function